 - a.
-All substantiated allegations that may constitute serious and/or continuing noncompliance must be referred to the IRB and reviewed at a convened meeting.
+The IRB must review noncompliance at a convened meeting.
 The investigator(s) or study personnel who are the subject of investigation must be allowed the opportunity to be present to address the IRB.
-The convened IRB must review the results of the investigation and: - Determine whether the investigation was sufficient.
+The convened IRB must review the results of the investigation and: - (1) Determine whether the investigation was sufficient.
 The IRB may require additional investigation before making a determination regarding noncompliance if it finds that the investigation was insufficient.
-Alternatively, the IRB may refer the investigation to the next higher authority for further investigation or adjudication (e.g. USAMRDC ORP). - 2.
-Determine whether or not the allegation or report meets the definition of noncompliance as defined herein.
-If the IRB finds there is noncompliance, the IRB must determine whether the noncompliance is serious and/or continuing asdefined herein. - 3.
-Based on the gravity of the noncompliance, exercise its authority in accordance with reference (c) to take the following corrective actions, as appropriate, for research that is not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects: - (a) Require modifications to the research.

-(b) Require additions or modifications to the information provided to research subjects.

-(c) Require continuing review more frequently than once annually.

-(d) Temporarily stop new enrollment in a protocol, pending corrective actions.
+Alternatively, the IRB may refer the investigation to the next higher authority for further investigation (e.g. MRDC OHARO). - (2) Determine whether the noncompliance meets the definition of serious and/or continuing noncompliance as defined herein. - (3) Exercise its authority in accordance with 32 CFR 219 to take the following corrective actions, as appropriate, for research that is not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects: - (a) Require modifications to the research. - (b) Require additions or modifications to the information provided to research subjects. - (c) Require continuing review more frequently than once annually. - (d) Temporarily stop new enrollment in a protocol, pending corrective actions. - (e) Suspend or terminate the protocol. - (4) Recommend to the IO additional corrective actions to address substantiated noncompliance. - (5) The IRB minutes must adequately reflect the discussion of issues presented in the noncompliance investigation and discussion and resolution of controverted issues; include the determination of the IRB for whether the noncompliance constitutes serious and/or continuing noncompliance; state related actions taken by the IRB (e.g. suspension or termination of the protocol, or required modifications); and include any additional corrective actions recommended to the IO.

-- (e) Suspend or terminate the protocol. - 4.
-Recommend to the IO additional corrective actions to address substantiated noncompliance (see section 4(c) of this policy). - 5.
-Adequately reflect in the IRB minutes the discussion of issues presented in the noncompliance investigation and discussion and resolution of controverted issues.
-Minutes must also include the determination of the IRB with regard to the finding of noncompliance, and whether noncompliance is serious and/or continuing; state related actions taken by the IRB (e.g. suspension or termination of the protocol, or required modifications); and include any additional corrective actions recommended to the IO. - 6.
-Promptly notify the HPA and IO of the outcome of the meeting and the IRB's determinations, stipulations, and recommended corrective actions. - The IRB must promptly provide investigators written notification of the IRB's determination along with a statement of the reasons for its decision and stipulated actions as per section 4(b)(3).
+- (6) Promptly notify the HPD and IO of the outcome of the meeting and the IRB's determinations, stipulations, and recommended corrective actions. - (7) Promptly provide investigators written notification of the IRB's determination along with a statement of the reasons for its decision and stipulated actions.
 Investigators must respond to the requirements of the IRB in writing.

-19-3.
+20-3.
 Determining Noncompliance